Why School Is the Optimal Setting for Cognitive-Motor Engagement

 Toolkits, Trainings and Activities

-- Try Walkabouts FREE for 60 days and start integrating movement into your lessons
+- Try Walkabouts for 60 days and start integrating movement into your lessons

 - Learn more about Dr. Lynne Kenney’s practice here